rwapps1/b/README.md

 - No `Net Banked` column is found in Main Stats (rows aren't sorted).
 - `Close At First Call`, `Gross Calls`, `Meaningful Calls`, or `Total Talk Time` can't be computed because a required source column is missing.
 - An uploaded file has no recognisable adviser/`Description` column — that file is rejected until it's fixed.

+- ## Limitations

+- Nickname matching is heuristic, not exhaustive.
+- Column detection relies on header text (case-insensitive); unexpected header wording won't be recognised.
+- Built for one row per adviser per sheet — not designed for multiple rows per adviser within the same sheet.
 -----------------------------------------------------------------------------------------------------------------------------------------------
 - # Report Builder